Skip to Content

 The restraining order will likely restrict your ability to contact, approach, or be near the protected person.
 This can impact your relationships with family and friends if they are also close to the protected person.
 Being subject to a restraining order can negatively impact your reputation in your community and workplace.
 Some background checks may reveal the existence of a restraining order, which could make it difficult to find housing or employment in certain fields.

-If you have been personally served with a domestic violence restraining order with a set hearing date, you need to immediately seek legal counsel that is experience in defending you in these matters.
-Sometimes, the DVRO is filed with the divorce case while other times it is filed as a stand alone case.
+If you have been personally served with a domestic violence restraining order with a set hearing date, you need to immediately seek legal counsel who is experienced in defending you in these matters.
+Sometimes, the DVRO is filed with the divorce case, while other times it is filed as a stand-alone case.

 Civil Harassment Restraining Order

-A civil harassment restraining order in California is a court order that protects a person from harassment by someone they don't have a close family or intimate relationship with.
+A civil harassment restraining order in California is a court order that protects a person from harassment by someone they do not have a close family or intimate relationship with.
 This is the key difference between a civil harassment restraining order and a domestic violence restraining order (DVRO).
-Civil harassment restraining orders are typically used in situations involving, Disputes between neighbors that escalate to harassment, conflicts between roommates that involve threatening or harassing behavior, harassment or stalking in the workplace, harassment or stalking by someone you don't know and any situation where there is harassment but no close family or intimate relationship.
+Civil harassment restraining orders are typically used in situations involving disputes between neighbors that escalate to harassment, conflicts between roommates that involve threatening or harassing behavior, harassment or stalking in the workplace, harassment or stalking by someone you do not know, and any situation where there is harassment but no close family or intimate relationship.

-Under California Code of Civil Procedure § 527.6, "harassment" is defined as unlawful violence, like assault or battery, or a credible threat of violence, or a course of conduct that seriously alarms, annoys, or harasses the person, and serves no legitimate purpose.
+Under California Code of Civil Procedure section 527.6, "harassment" is defined as unlawful violence, like assault or battery, or a credible threat of violence, or a course of conduct that seriously alarms, annoys, or harasses the person and serves no legitimate purpose.

 "Course of conduct" means more than one act.
-It's a pattern of behavior that includes following or stalking someone, making harassing phone calls, emails, or texts, cyberstalking or online harassment, threatening or intimidating behavior and destroying property.
+It is a pattern of behavior that includes following or stalking someone, making harassing phone calls, emails, or texts, cyberstalking or online harassment, threatening or intimidating behavior, and destroying property.

-Whatever type of restraining order you need or are dealing with during the course of your divorce, we are qualified to assist you.
-Call our firm and schedule an appointment with one of our family lawyers!
+Whatever type of restraining order you need or are dealing with during your divorce, we are qualified to assist you.
+Contact us today or call (213) 798-4854 to speak with our domestic violence attorneys!

 • “Consultation is answered swiftly (same day inquiry and feedback), provides assistance in every step of the way, application is processed promptly.”